RWTH-EBC/AixLib/bin/02_CITests/SyntaxTests/README.md

 		- StyleCheck

 	include:
-		- file: 'bin/05_Templates/regression_test.gitlab-ci.yml'
 		- project: 'EBC/EBC_all/gitlab_ci/templates'
-		- file: 'bin/05_Templates/html_check.gitlab-ci.yml'
+		- file: 'ci-tests/SyntaxTests/html_check.gitlab-ci.yml'
 		- project: 'EBC/EBC_all/gitlab_ci/templates'
-		- file: 'bin/05_Templates/style_check.gitlab-ci.yml'
+		- file: 'ci-tests/SyntaxTests/style_check.gitlab-ci.yml'
+'

 ### html_tidy_errors

-The Test html_tidy_errors.py check the HTML Code in a validate and correct the modelica models.
+The Test html_tidy_errors.py validate and correct the HTML code.
 If the Test failed, it will be create a new branch and the test repeat.
-After this the corrected Version is pushed to the new branch and will create a Merge-Request to the default branch.
-Then you can merge the corrected  Version to your default branch.
+The corrected Version is pushed to the new branch and will create a Merge-Request to your working-branch.

 You have following options: